qurban-12/cattle-marketplace-fyp/README.md

 # cattle-marketplace-fyp
-Cattle Marketplace is a FYP app that connects buyers and sellers of livestock.
-Sellers list cattle with details, buyers can browse and contact them.
+Cattle Marketplace is a Final Year Project that digitalizes livestock trading by connecting buyers and sellers through a mobile application.
+Sellers can list cattle with detailed information, while buyers can easily browse, search, and contact sellers.